Labour CND’s getting a make-over

 MODEL MOTION on US nuclear weapons returning to Lakenheath

-A. There is evidence that America plans to station nuclear weapons at the US Airforce base in Lakenheath, Suffolk, 70 miles from London.
+A. There is evidence that the United States plans to station nuclear weapons at the US Airforce base in Lakenheath, Suffolk, 70 miles from London.

 B. There has been no consultation.
 The public was not asked about this, nor was parliament.